 Awei 885BL Bluetooth Earphones are built for sports.
 The stereo headset features Bluetooth V4.1, IPX4 splash proof rating, NFC connectivity, and behind-the-neck band.
-The headset allows you to set volume five levels higher than the maximum volume of your phone.
+The headset allows you to set the volume five levels higher than the maximum volume of your phone.
 It supports HSP, HFP, A2DP, AVRCP, AptX lossless sound for Bluetooth connection.

 What’s in the Box

 Awei 885BL comes in a frustration-free packaging.
 The box contains Awei 885BL Bluetooth Earphones, the USB charger, 2 pairs of earbud gels of different sizes, and a user manual.
 The attractive cover on the box has details about the earphone features and specification.

 Awei 885BL looked very nice out of the box.
 The earcups are made of hard plastic with a textured finish on the surface.
 The Awei logo and NFC sign look gorgeous on the earcups.
 The neckband is made of thick and flexible plastic material durable enough for protecting the wire inside it.
 885BL folds automatically, which is very convenient in case you want to carry it in your pocket.
 It saves you from folding it after you are done using it.
 It doesn’t tangle either.
 However, unfolding requires some getting used to.
 Also, it might take a little time before you can figure out how to unfold it and wear it the proper way, assuming that it’s your first sports headset with the behind-the-neck band.
 The earbud gels are soft and flexible.
 They don’t block out any part of the protective grills on the drivers.
 In other words, the sound output is not blocked by the earbud gels.

 Buttons and operations